stronnag/mwptools/src/mwp-ble-bridge/README.md

 The application connects to a specified BLE device and establishes a GATT connection.
 It then advertises a pseudo-terminal name that can be used with applications expecting a serial device node.

+Alternately, TCP or UDP can be used in place of a pseudo-terminal.
+TCP will enable connectivity to the INAV configurator.

 For example:

 ```